SureshKrishnaaR/Crop-Recommendation-Weed-Detection-Frontend/README.md

 ### Reverse Geocoding

-Our Reverse Geocoding API is the first to deliver administrative/non-administrative boundaries-based results and as such, it is the perfect choice when you need to resolve a user's practical area such as their city, state or country rather than their street address.
+Our Reverse Geocoding API is the first to deliver administrative/non-administrative boundaries based results and as such, it is the perfect choice when you need to resolve a user's practical area such as their city, state or country rather than their street address.

 Use below link to access API via API key.
 https://www.bigdatacloud.com/